Riemannian metrics for neural networks I: feedforward networks: Constructing invariant algorithms: Riemannian metrics for neural networks

-In what follows, we use the standard objects of differential geometry but try to present them in an intuitive way.
+\begin{enonce2}{Notation} In what follows, we use the standard objects of differential geometry but try to present them in an intuitive way; Appendix~\ref{sec:formal} gives a fully formal treatment.
 The notation $\d a$, $\d \theta$, $\d \omega$ denotes tangent vectors on the corresponding manifolds (intuitively, differences between two very close values of $a$ or $\theta$ or $\omega$).
-The notation $\frac{\partial a_i}{\partial a_k}$ denotes the differential of the activity $a_i$ seen as a function of $a_k$ (intuitively, this is just the Jacobian matrix of partial derivatives).
+The notation $\frac{\partial a_i}{\partial a_k}$ denotes the differential (total derivative) of the activity $a_i$ seen as a function of $a_k$.
+In a basis it is represented as the Jacobian matrix of partial derivatives of the components of $a_i$ w.r.t.\ those of $a_k$ (if activities are more than $1$-dimensional).
+In particular, for a numerical function $f$, $\frac{\partial f}{\partial \theta}$ is represented as a row vector, and for an infinitesimal change (tangent vector) $\d \theta$ we have $\d f=\frac{\partial f}{\partial \theta}\d \theta$.
 The various metrics involved are $(0,2)$-tensors, but we use standard matrix notation for them.
+With this convention a metric gradient descent on $\theta$ takes the form $\theta\gets\theta-M(\theta)^{-1}\transp{\frac{\partial f}{\partial \theta}}$. \end{enonce2}

-\begin{defi}[ (Natural metric, unitwise natural metric, backpropagated metric)] Let $\norm{\d\omega}^2=\sum I_{ij}\d\omega_i\d\omega_j=\transp{\d\omega}I\d\omega$ be a metric on the final output of the network, given by the symmetric, positive-definite matrix $I$.
+\begin{defi}[ (Natural metric, unitwise natural metric, backpropagated metric)] Let $\norm{\d\omega}^2=\sum \Omega_{ij}\d\omega_i\d\omega_j=\transp{\d\omega}\Omega\d\omega$ be a metric on the final output of the network, given by the symmetric, positive-definite matrix $\Omega$.
 We define three metrics on the parameter set.

 \begin{itemize} \item The \emph{natural metric} on the parameter set $\theta=(\theta_k)$ is defined as follows.
 Let $x$ be an input in the dataset $\D$ and let $\omega(x)$ be the final output of the network run with input $x$ and parameter $\theta$.
 Let $\d\theta$ be a variation of $\theta$ and let $\d\omega(x)$ be the resulting variation of $\omega(x)$.
 Let